ryanholbrook/kaggle-learn/tutorial-1-first-model.md

 For your first lesson, you'll build a linear regression to forecast a trend.

-You'll be prepared for this micro-course if you know how to [construct a machine learning model](https://www.kaggle.com/dansbecker/your-first-machine-learning-model), [manipulate dataframes with Pandas](https://www.kaggle.com/residentmario/indexing-selecting-assigning), and [use seaborn to explore your data](https://www.kaggle.com/alexisbcook/line-charts) Be sure to review *these previous lessons* if you're feeling rusty.
+You'll be prepared for this micro-course if you know how to [construct a machine learning model](https://www.kaggle.com/dansbecker/your-first-machine-learning-model), [manipulate dataframes with Pandas](https://www.kaggle.com/residentmario/indexing-selecting-assigning), and [use seaborn to explore your data](https://www.kaggle.com/alexisbcook/hello-seaborn).
+You'll have a leg up if you've done some work on the [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) competition, but we'll review what we need as we go.

 # What is a Time Series? #